 A chamber aesthetic runs through this entire program, but the staid sentiments that can often accompany such an approach are nowhere to be found.
 Take the canon-influenced, Baroque-inflected "Riddle," for example.
 It's a song that's readied for the concert hall but ripe for explorative unwrapping.
 The same can be said for any of the aforementioned numbers, a "Students Of The Macabre" largely grounded by an ostinato in nine, and a minimalistic "Meditation in C" that opens with ukulele-like viola strums before it builds hypnotically in layers and thins out to allow for further development.
 Rather than align himself with a specific musical methodology or stylistic camp, Swart takes full advantage of the gray area that his trio inhabits, building off of classical foundations and jazz impressions all at once.
 Malnoia is brimming with cryptic gifts and Delphic designs that manage to fascinate and confound.
 It's a record that becomes richer and more meaningful with each and every listen.

-Elefante Triste; Walsje; Feldmania; Hindemith; Odd Christmas Song; Riddle; Students Of The Macabre; The Return Of The Snow Bunnies (In Slow Motion); Meditation In C; Nocturne.
+Elefante Triste; Walsje; Feldmania; Hindemith; Odd Christmas Song; Riddle; Students of the Macabre; The Return of the Snow Bunnies (In Slow Motion); Meditation In C; Nocturne.